 Exercising for at least 20 minutes per day at least 4 or 5 hours before bedtime also improves sleep quality and can help people with narcolepsy avoid gaining excess weight.

-Safety precautions, particularly when driving, are of paramount importance for all persons with narcolepsy.
-Although the disorder, in itself, is not fatal, EDS and cataplexy can lead to serious injury or death if left uncontrolled.
+Safety precautions, particularly when driving, are particularly important for all persons with narcolepsy.
+EDS and cataplexy can lead to serious injury or death if left uncontrolled.
 Suddenly falling asleep or losing muscle control can transform actions that are ordinarily safe, such as walking down a long flight of stairs, into hazards.
 People with untreated narcoleptic symptoms are involved in automobile accidents roughly 10 times more frequently than the general population.
 However, accident rates are normal among individuals who have received appropriate medication.

-Finally, support groups frequently prove extremely beneficial because people with narcolepsy may become socially isolated due to embarrassment about their symptoms.
-Many people also attempt to avoid experiencing strong emotions, since humor, excitement, and other intense feelings can trigger cataplectic attacks.
-Moreover, because of the widespread lack of public knowledge about the disorder, people with narcolepsy are too often unfairly judged to be lazy, unintelligent, undisciplined, or unmotivated.
-Such stigmas often increase the tendency toward self-imposed isolation.
-The empathy and understanding that support groups offer people can be crucial to their overall sense of well-being and provide them with a network of social contacts who can offer practical help and emotional support.
+Support groups frequently prove extremely beneficial because people with narcolepsy may become socially isolated due to embarrassment about or misunderstandings related to their symptoms.
+Many people also try to avoid strong emotions, since humor, excitement, and other intense feelings can trigger cataplectic attacks.
+Support groups also provide individuals with a network of social contacts who can offer practical help and emotional support.

 During the past decade, scientists have made considerable progress in understanding narcolepsy-cataplexy pathogenesis and in identifying genes strongly associated with the disorder.
-A number of variant forms (alleles) of genes located in a region of chromosome 6 known as the human leukocyte antigen, or “HLA” complex, have proven to be strongly, although not invariably, associated with narcolepsy.
-The HLA complex comprises a large number of interrelated genes that regulate key aspects of immune-system function.
 The majority of people diagnosed with narcolepsy and cataplexy are known to have a specific HLA gene variant called DQB1*0602.
-They also frequently have specific alleles at a gene called the T- cell receptor alpha (TCRA), a receptor for HLA.
-However, these variations are neither necessary nor sufficient to cause the disorder.
-A few people with narcolepsy-cataplexy do not have the variant genes, while many people in the general population without narcolepsy do possess these variant genes.
-Thus it appears that specific variations in HLA and TCRA genes increase an individual's predisposition to develop the disorders—possibly through a yet-undiscovered route involving changes in immune-system function—when other causative factors are present.
+They also frequently have specific alleles at a gene called the T- cell receptor alpha (TCRA), a protein on T cells that recognize HLA proteins.
+However, some people with narcolepsy-cataplexy do not have the variant genes, while many people in the general population without narcolepsy do possess these variant genes.
+Specific variations in HLA and TCRA genes increase an individual's predisposition to develop the disorders—possibly through a yet-undiscovered route involving changes in immune-system function—when other causative factors are present.

 Except in rare cases, narcolepsy in humans is not associated with mutations of the hypocretin gene.
 However, scientists have found that brains from humans with narcolepsy often contain greatly reduced numbers of hypocretin-producing neurons.
 It is believed that certain HLA and TCR subtypes increase susceptibility to an immune attack on hypocretin neurons in the hypothalamus, leading to degeneration of these important cells.
 Other factors also may interfere with proper functioning of this system.
 The hypocretins regulate appetite and feeding behavior in addition to controlling sleep.
 Therefore, the loss of hypocretin-producing neurons may explain not only how narcolepsy develops in some people, but also why people with narcolepsy have higher rates of obesity compared to the general population.

-Other factors appear to play important roles in the development of narcolepsy.
-Some rare cases are known to result from traumatic injuries to parts of the brain involved in REM sleep or from tumor growth and other disease processes in the same regions.
-Infections, exposure to toxins, dietary factors, stress, hormonal changes such as those occurring during puberty or menopause, and alterations in a person's sleep schedule are just a few of the many factors that may exert direct or indirect effects on the brain, thereby possibly contributing to disease development.
-Recent results point to two infectious agents that may be involved in triggering the disease.
 Narcolepsy onset follows a seasonal pattern of higher rates in spring and early summer, following winter upper airway infection season.
-When studied close to disease onset, individuals with narcolepsy have high levels of antibodies to a marker called ASO, indicating response to a recent streptococcus pyogenes infection such as strep throat.
+When studied close to disease onset, individuals with narcolepsy have high levels of antibodies to a marker called ASO, indicating response to a recent bacterial infection such as strep throat.
 In addition, there is growing evidence that exposure to H1N1 virus (also called swine flu), or a special form of H1N1 vaccine (administered in Europe) can act as a rare trigger for the disease.
-It is not yet known if these infectious agents are direct triggers for the disease, or whether they increase likelihood of disease indirectly (for example, by relaxing the blood-brain barrier during a fever).
+It is not yet known if these infectious agents are direct triggers for the disease, or whether they increase likelihood of disease indirectly.

 Within the National Heart, Lung, and Blood Institute, also a component of the NIH, the National Center on Sleep Disorders Research (NCSDR) coordinates Federal government sleep research activities, promotes doctoral and postdoctoral training programs, and educates the public and health care professionals about sleep disorders.
 For more information, visit the NCSDR website at www.nhlbi.nih.gov/about/ncsdr/index.htm.